Credit Card Payment Due Date: When Are Credit Card Payments Due?

 Life happens, and sometimes many people pay their credit card late, whether due to an oversight or lack of funds.
 Typically, when you miss a payment deadline on your credit card bill, here’s what can happen:

 • You may be assessed a late payment fee.
-These usually range from about $15 to $35 per instance.
+These usually range from about $15 to $40 per instance, although there is a movement afoot to cap these at $8 for large lenders.
+Check with customer service at your credit card issuer for details.

 • Your credit card issuer could raise your interest rate to what is known as a penalty rate.
 In most cases, the issuer must give you 45 days notice.
 The penalty rate is something you are likely to want to avoid, as it can be around 27% to 30%.

 • Your late payment can be reported to the big three credit reporting bureaus and show up on your credit history.
-A pattern of late payments could translate into your having to pay more to borrow in the future or even being denied credit.
+Late payments could translate into a lower credit score and having to pay more to borrow in the future or even being denied credit.

 Can I Change My Credit Card Bill’s Due Date?